karimarttila/karimarttila.github.io/_posts/2020-01-06-clojure-impressions-round-three.md

 ### Debugger

-You don’t need a debugger with Clojure. :-) There is a debugger in IntelliJ IDEA + Cursive (and in Emacs + Cider), but I only once tried that it works.
+You don't need a debugger with Clojure. :-) There is a debugger in IntelliJ IDEA + Cursive (and in Emacs + Cider), but I only once tried that it works.
 If you want to learn good debugging practices in Clojure you need to learn to use the REPL efficiently.
 Good resources are the above mentioned [REPL Driven Development](https://purelyfunctional.tv/courses/repl-driven-development-in-clojure/) course and [Chicago Clojure — 2017–06–21 — Stuart Halloway on Repl Driven Development](https://vimeo.com/223309989) video.
 E.g. in that video Stuart shows how to implement a simple breakpoint using Cursive — i.e. create your own debugger!

 ### Linting